 3.1 This deed is completed pursuant to section 106 of the Planning Act.
 In so far as the covenants and obligations herein fall wholly or partly within the scope of section 106 of the Planning Act they are planning obligations for the purposes of that statute.
 In so far as any covenants (if severable) fall wholly or partly outside the scope of section 106 of the Planning Act they are entered into under Section 111 of the Local Government Act 1972 the Localism Act 2011 and all other powers enabling the Council and the County Council and the covenants restrictions and requirements of the Current Owner/Owner hereinafter contained shall be ones to which the provisions of Section 106 of the Planning Act shall apply and shall be binding and enforceable against the Current Owner/the Owner or any part thereof and persons deriving title from or claiming through or under them by the Council and the County Council in accordance with the provisions of clause 3.4 as local planning authorities PROVIDED THAT:

-3.1.1 no person shall continue to be bound by any obligation or covenant once they have parted with all their interest in the Site (or if some part thereof can be separately identified on which any breach occurs then all their interest in that part) save in respect of any antecedent breach PROVIDED THAT:-
+3.1.1 no person shall continue to be bound by any obligation or covenant once they have parted with all their interest in Land B(or if some part thereof can be separately identified on which any breach occurs then all their interest in that part) save in respect of any antecedent breach PROVIDED THAT:-

-(a) any easements, rights of way, drainage or support or restrictive covenants reserved on the transfer of the Site or any part thereof shall not be deemed to prevent the transferor from having parted with all its interest therein; and
+(a) any easements, rights of way, drainage or support or restrictive covenants reserved on the transfer of Land Bor any part thereof shall not be deemed to prevent the transferor from having parted with all its interest therein; and

 (b) the Current Owner shall continue notwithstanding any such parting with its interest to be bound by the obligation to pay the Pay Regardless Contribution in accordance with schedule 2 paragraph 6.1; and